pablogarciaamolina/TFG/develop_guide.md

 ### CIC-IDS2017

 - ADD A WAY TO USE THE DATA WITHOUT PCA TO TRY AND SEE WHICH IS BETTER
+- Cleaning the names of the label classes

 ---